Code Challenge #2: 4 Tips for Higher Scores in CSSBattle.dev — SitePoint

 I don’t think so.
 To me, this is a way to test, experiment and ultimately come to a deeper understanding of CSS than you can by writing normal, robust production code.

 You could make a good comparison japanese haiku poetry.
-Haiku is a format built upon hard limits – the arbitary limitations of 3 lines and 17 syllables.
+Haiku is a format built upon hard limits – the arbitrary limitations of 3 lines and 17 syllables.

 Even the world’s great haiku masters don’t expect to speak or write each day in carefully constructed haiku.
 However, that doesn’t mean we can’t learn important lessons in word selection, rhythm, balance, and beauty when we read (or write) haiku.